Early Childhood Programs

 Discovery

+Please note our new Discovery age groups!
 Class meets monthly on Saturdays, 10 – 11:30 am

-In this class for children with special needs accompanied by their caregiver, children explore nature every month.
+In this class for children with special needs accompanied by their caregiver, children explore nature each month.
 Activities, circle time, animals and lots of time outside give the students and caregivers plenty of time to socialize and enjoy the outdoor world!

 Meets at DPNC.
-Preregistration required.
+Pre-registration required.
 Sign up per class.

-Members and Nonmembers: FREE with support from the EK Bunting Fund for Nature and the Arts
+Members and non-members: FREE with support from the EK Bunting Fund for Nature and the Arts.

 Nature Preschool

-Nature plays a vital role in the emotional, social and cognitive development of young children.
-Childhood experiences in nature help stimulate curiosity and interest in the world around us, and help us grow intellectually in our desire to better understand the world and our place in it.
-DPNC’s 350-acre sanctuary serves as a living classroom for our preschool.
-It is an ideal place for children to learn through direct experience and play.
-Our children spend time outdoors every day, where they can fully engage all their sense in a safe and nurturing environment.
-Children’s free expression in the natural environment — whether it be building a fort, holding a snake or hiking along a trail — allows for the development of a lifetime of skills.
+It’s an ideal place for children to learn through direct experience and play.
+Our children spend time outdoors every day, where they can fully engage all their senses in a safe and nurturing environment.
+Children’s free expression in the natural environment — whether it be building a fort, exploring meadows or hiking along a trail — allows for the development of a lifetime of skills.